 Mac OS X Snow Leopard adds native Exchange 2007 support to more than just Mail.
 Address Book and iCal can both be set to sync directly with Exchange 2007 — no more of error-prone synchronization through Mac OS X’s Sync Services.
 As with the iPhone, you can select which services you want Mac OS X Snow Leopard to sync, enabling business users to maintain personal calendars in iCal and/or personal contacts in Address Book, while keeping their business information in Exchange.

 iCal has an integrated view of both Exchange calendars and personal calendars, just as Address Book shows an integrated view of Exchange contacts and local contacts.
 And if you’ve set up iCal and Address Book to sync with Exchange 2007, dragging an Address Book contact onto iCal sets up an appointment via Exchange.
-If you use meeting room locations in Exchange, iCal can look for next available time in a meeting room and reschedule meeting automatically.
+If you use meeting room locations in Exchange,

 What this means to IT is that your Mac users now interact with Exchange like Windows users, and the process is more invisible for them — if you use Exchange 2007.